-The name Tequendama means he who precipitated downwards in Chibcha, the language of the native Muisca people.
-And, it couldn’t be more fitting to describe this 400-feet waterfall that thunderously crashes over the cliff edge.
+The name Tequendama means ‘he who precipitated downwards’ in Chibcha – the language of the native Muisca people.
+And, it couldn’t be more fitting to describe this 400-foot waterfall that thunderously crashes over the cliff edge.

 About the Tequendama Falls

 Located just outside Colombia’s capital city of Bogotá, these waterfalls are some of the country’s most spectacular.
-What’s more, they are easy to reach by public or private transport and can be seen directly from the roadside.
-No hiking required!
+What’s more, they’re easy to reach by public or private transport and can be seen directly from the roadside.
+No hiking is required!

 With an impressive height of over 400 feet (132 metres to be exact), you might be surprised to learn that the waterfalls are seldom visited by tourists in Bogotá.
 In fact, many holidaymakers, backpackers and travellers won’t have even heard of Salto del Tequendama even after spending time in the city.

-However, it isn’t possible to view the waterfalls from their base inside the almost-vertical walls of the small canyon.
+However, it isn’t possible to view Cascada Tequendama from its base inside the almost-vertical walls of the small canyon.
 And neither is it possible to swim in the plunge pool – although not that you’d want to…

 The Bogotá River, on which the Tequendama Falls are located, is one of the most polluted in the world.
 Sewage and rubbish continue to contaminate the river despite attempts to improve water quality.

-Also overlooking the Tequendama Falls is the striking five-storey Hotel del Salto.
+Also overlooking Tequendama Colombia is the striking five-storey Hotel del Salto.
 Perhaps most famous for being an abandoned hotel, the building was originally designed to be a train station.

 From then, the building became known as Hotel del Salto – a restaurant and hotel for the wealthy Bogotanos.
-Sadly, from the 1980s until the early 2010s the building lie completely abandoned.
+Sadly, from the 1980s until the early 2010s the building sat completely abandoned.

 While looks can be deceiving, today, the building is no longer abandoned thanks to restoration work over the last 10 years.
 Now, the building is home to the Tequendama House Museum, which has exhibitions and a coffee shop.